 United Way of Bucks County Seeks Support for Back-to-School Drive

 United Way of Bucks County is seeking monetary donations for its annual back to school supply drive, Stuff the Bus.
-Despite challenges caused by COVID-19, the organization still plans to assemble 3,500 backpacks full of school supplies for children from low-income families in Bucks County.
+Despite challenges caused by COVID-19, the organization still plans to assemble backpacks full of school supplies for children from low-income families in Bucks County.
 This year, they will also provide cleaning supplies, disinfectants, and reusable masks to help prevent germs spreading between home and school.

-Now in its 9th year, Stuff the Bus is another way that UW Bucks helps bridge the financial gap for low-income families.
-Alice (not her real name) who received backpacks last year for her two children said, “We had hit a rough patch those last few months and the school bags were a huge help.
-Knowing my kids could start school with the necessities was a great feeling.”
+Now in its 10th year, Stuff the Bus is another way that UW Bucks helps bridge the financial gap for low-income families.
+Janet (not her real name) who received backpacks last year for her three children said, “We are extremely grateful for this opportunity.
+Your generosity and events like Stuff the Bus make a stressful time easier for us parents.”

-There are several ways residents can help Stuff the Bus.
-Individual donations can be made online to support the drive at www.uwbucks.org/stuffthebus or by check, mailed to United Way of Bucks County at 413 Hood Blvd, Fairless Hills, PA 19030, with Stuff the Bus written in the memo line.
-Donations of new school supplies will be accepted at Westaby Hall, 425 Hood Blvd in Fairless Hills on August 12th and 13th from 9:00 am to 6:00 pm.
-People interested in volunteering to help Stuff the Bus on August 15th, 21st and 22nd can sign up at the same web address www.uwbucks.org/stuffthebus by clicking on the button that says, “volunteer.”
+Donations can be made online to support the drive at www.uwbucks.org/stuffthebus or by check, mailed to United Way of Bucks County at 413 Hood Blvd, Fairless Hills, PA 19030, with Stuff the Bus written in the memo line.